erikaulin/erikaulin.github.io/_posts/2015-08-23-Munki-SSL-part1.markdown

 *Want to use a CLI to check hosts MAC Address but during this lab lets use VMware Fusion App and check each hosts Network > Settings > Advanced Options and write down the MAC Address.*

-Added three host in my case, dockers(munki) vm, osx client vm and a osx server vm.
+Added three host in my case, docker(munki) vm, osx client vm and a osx server vm.

 {% highlight bash %}
 host munki {